Bumshakalaka/krAIna/README.md

 To use the krAIna CopyQ Custom Action **ai:select**:
 1. Select text.
 2. Press ALT+SHIFT+1.
-3. Select the skill you'd like to use and press ENTER.
+3. Select the snippet you'd like to use and press ENTER.
 4. Once the action finishes, the selected text is replaced with the transformed one.

 ![KrAIna and CopyQ in action](img/kraina-in-action.gif)